Correction-to-scaling exponent for percolation and the Fortuin--Kasteleyn Potts model in two dimensions: Results

 \section{Results}

 We have simulated the generalized Ising model \eqref{def_Z_GIsing} on triangular lattices of size $L\times L$ with $L=16,32,\ldots,2048$, and periodic boundary conditions.
-We have selected the values $n = 1, \sqrt{2}, \sqrt{3}$ (i.e., $Q=1,2,3$) along the $x_{-}$ branch (\ref{def_xplusminus}-), and $n = 1, \sqrt{2}$ along the $x_{+}$ branch (\ref{def_xplusminus}+), as well as $n = 2$ (i.e., $Q=4$) where $x_\pm$ meet.
+We have selected the values $n = 1, \sqrt{2}, \sqrt{3}$ (i.e., $Q=1,2,3$) along the $x_{-}$ branch (\ref{def_xplusminus}, with negative sign), and $n = 1, \sqrt{2}$ along the $x_{+}$ branch (\ref{def_xplusminus}, with positive sign), as well as $n = 2$ (i.e., $Q=4$) where $x_\pm$ meet.
 For each system, we have generated over $10^6$ statistically independent samples.

 Studies on correction-to-scaling exponents in the percolation model, both numerical and theoretical, are typically conducted in infinite systems.
 In finite systems of linear size $L$, the critical divergent correlation length $\xi$ is smeared out to be of order $O(L)$, and the size of the largest cluster scales as $\sim L^{d_f}$.
 As a result, the asymptotic cluster-size distribution $n_s \sim s^{-\tau}$ is modified to have a finite-lattice-size scaling form as